-In light of your documented symptoms, the SSA may develop an RFC for you that states, for example, that due to persistent fatigue you need to take frequent breaks throughout the day to rest as needed.
+In light of your documented symptoms, the SSA might develop an RFC for you that states that due to persistent fatigue, you need to take frequent breaks throughout the day to rest as needed.
 Because most employers would not accommodate this limitation, it would be difficult for you to perform most jobs.

 Mental illness, such as anxiety and depression, is often associated with CFS.
 If you are seeing a therapist or psychologist for treatment of a mental illness, you should report this to the SSA and provide them with the treatment notes from your provider.
 The SSA will use the records to prepare a mental RFC that addresses your ability to perform the mental tasks required for work.
 For example, if you suffer from severe anxiety or depression, you may have difficulty concentrating on your work or even showing up for work on a regular basis.
 Anxiety and depression can also interfere with the ability to interact with coworkers.
 The SSA will consider the severity of these symptoms when determining their limiting effect on your ability to work.

-In addition to the medical finding that you are unable to work, above, you must not be earning $1,170 per month from working, and your illness must prevent you from working for at least a year.
+In addition to the medical finding that you are unable to work, above, you must not be earning $1,180 per month (in 2018) from working, and your illness must prevent you from working for at least a year.
 In addition, if you're applying for SSDI, you must have worked long enough for employers who pay taxes to the SSA.
 For more information, see SSDI requirements.

 If you're applying for SSI, you don't need a qualifying work history, but you do need to be of limited means—you must meet the SSA’s low income and asset tests.
 For more information, see SSI requirements.